The best short books: all of these are under 100 pages

 A book perhaps best summed up by its most famous line, “The horror!
 The horror!”
 You’ve seen Francis Ford Coppola’s Apocolypse Now, right?
 Yep, all that madness was inspired by this.
 That should give you a good idea about how totally messed up and dark this work of literary art gets.

-10. Bartleby, The Scrivener: A Story Of Wall StreetBuy the book now from Amazon
+10. Bartleby, The Scrivener: A Story Of Wall StreetBuy now from Amazon

 Author: Herman Melville